Close

 Accidental Death and Disability Cover

 Accidental death and disability cover riders provide extra benefits in the event of death or disability due to an accident.
-The accidental death rider provides an additional payout, while an accidental disability rider allows one to seek financial support in cases of permanent or temporary disability through the coverage of treatment expenses and loss of income.
+The income benefit on accidental disability rider provides an additional payout, while an accidental disability rider allows one to seek financial support in cases of permanent or temporary disability through the coverage of treatment expenses and loss of income.

 Types of Term Insurance Plans